Pit Boss Smoker Review

 Is Pit Boss Worth It?

-Looking at all the evidence, there’s no doubt that Pit Boss is worth it.
+Looking at all the evidence, I have no doubt that Pit Boss is worth it.

-As this Pit Boss smoker review shows, the brand’s product lineup has excellent pricing and results that have customers leaving great reviews and buying out their grills, griddles, and smokers.
+As I showed in this Pit Boss smoker review, the brand’s product lineup has excellent pricing and results that have customers leaving great reviews and buying out their grills, griddles, and smokers.

 The wood pellet cooking technology is an affordable and high-quality fuel option for casual cooks and serious grillers alike.

-Tech-wise, Pit Boss should invest more in tweaking their app, but it’s still a great feature that adds a new level of convenience to your grilling experience.
+Tech-wise, I think Pit Boss should invest more in tweaking their app, but it’s still a great feature that adds a new level of convenience to your grilling experience.

 Pit Boss Promotions & Discounts

-This Pit Boss smoker review found several discounts.
-First and foremost, the Pit Boss 700FB is on sale for $350, giving you $160 in savings.
+First and foremost, the Pit Boss Mahogany 820D3 is on sale for $579, giving you $70 in savings.
 It also comes with a free, high-quality, and durable cover that is made to fit the barbecue like a glove.

-You can also check out sales like the:
+You can also check out sales like the following:

-But this Pit Boss smoker review’s favorite discount is the Rosewood Bundle of five essential premium cooking tools, which is priced at $30 for a full $65 in savings.
+But my favorite discount I found during this Pit Boss smoker review is the 5 Piece Griddle Accessories Set of five essential premium cooking tools, which is priced at $24 for a full $70 in savings.

 Is Pit Boss made by Traeger?

-This Pit Boss smoker review did not find any evidence that Pit Boss is made by Trager.
+While doing the research for this Pit Boss smoker review, I did not find any evidence that Pit Boss is made by Trager.
 The two brands are competitors, and both use wooden pellets to fuel their grills.